RAF Carlisle: The War years

 With the outbreak of war in 1939, Kingstown's runways proved too short for the latest generation of larger multi-engined bombers and there was no room for runway expansions, so the RAF built and developed a new airfield at Crosby-on-Eden.
 The new facility came into operation in February 1941, the station designated as RAF Crosby on Eden which, following its wartime service, today serves as Carlisle Lake District Airport.
 RAF Kingstown was retained by the RAF, and converted to No 24 Elementary Flying Training School (EFTS).

 As the war developed and the need for pilots increased, the EFTS expanded its operations onto several local grass fields at nearby Harker, Heathlands, Rockcliffe and Cargo.
 There was even a satellite grass field at RAF Kirkpatrick just across the Scottish border, near Gretna Green.
 The main trainers used at the school were Tiger Moths and Miles Magisters.
 On 3 June 1940 a Fairey Battle was taken for an unauthorised flight by an unqualified pilot and crashed after several failed landing attempts; the aircraft was destroyed and the pilot killed.

-In 1941 RAF Kingstown was re-designated as No 15 Flying Grading School where new cadets would learn to be pilots.
+In 1941 RAF Kingstown was re-designated as No. 15 Elementary Flying Training School RAF where new cadets would learn to be pilots.
 Also pilots who had already undergone basic flying training elsewhere were assessed for their suitability for conversion to either fighter or bomber operations.
 The station retained this function until the end of hostilities in 1945, when the base was closed and placed on a care and maintenance status.

+The following units were also here at some point: